What inspired you to launch Edge of Ember?

 Absolutely – you can’t ignore it.
 I met one worker in Bali who said that the local jewellery industry is made up a few men - the bosses – who took the majority of the revenue whilst the workers toil away for hours in really appalling conditions – and for pennies.

 And I was witnessing this having spent my post-grad years becoming increasingly disillusioned with ‘big business.’
-The corporate world I inhabited was cutthroat and money driven, and I left me feeling like I wasn’t creating anything of much value in the world, so I wanted to do the opposite.
+The finance world I inhabited was cutthroat and money driven, I was trading corporate bonds in New York and Hong Kong, and while it was a fun and fast-paced environment, I didn't feel like I wasn’t creating anything of much value in the world.
+So I wanted to do the opposite.
 I was in the right mindset to want to do something about it, to help in some way.

 Was it idealistic to think you could circumnavigate the system that existed there?